dereklhansen/ArgoSSM/README.md

 # ArgoSSM: A probabilistic model of ocean floats under ice
 This repo implements the experiments in
 > Hansen, D. and Yarger, D. (2022).
-A probabilisic model of ocean floats under ice.
+A probabilistic model of ocean floats under ice.

 ## Datasets